TheOnlySyntax/MultiRF-ESP/README.md

-# MultiRF Marauder: Universal Radio Hacking and Analysis Tool
+# MultiRF ESP: Universal Radio Hacking and Analysis Tool

 **MultiRF Marauder** is an all-in-one tool designed for analyzing and testing radio networks.
 With support for multiple frequency bands, including Wi-Fi, Bluetooth, and sub-GHz, this device is ideal for **ethical hacking**, **penetration testing**, and **radio frequency analysis**.